Find and identify the origin of a Windows 11 crash

 • Finally, use the information provided by WhoCrashed to fix the problem.

-With WhoCrashed , you will know if it is the RAM, the graphics card or the processor fan, which is the problem for your PC.
+With WhoCrashed, you will know if it is the RAM, the graphics card or the processor fan that is causing your PC a problem.